craigalexander/Lab_Collab/Lab_5_Part1.md

 # Part 1 - Run R Markdown through GitHub

 In this part of the lab, we will write an R Markdown document and render it to HTML.
+RMarkdown is very similar to Quarto, and is effectively the background engine to how Quarto works.
 We will look at how to keep the first Markdown file, figures, what to commit to Git and push to GitHub.
 If GitHub is the main hosting venue, we render directly to GitHub floavoured Markdown and avoid the need to create HTML.